 The method employed to address the above question is as follows.
 The same analysis is performed on the cluster distributions produced by three different systems.
 In one case, clusters are generated by randomly partitioning an integer.
 Such one-dimensional partitioning does not posses critical behavior indicative of a continuous phase transition.
 In the second case, three-dimensional bond building percolation is used to produce clusters.
-Percolation is well-known mathematical construct that possesses a continuous phase transition, i.e., a critical point.
+Percolation is well-known mathematical construct that possesses a continuous phase transition, i.e. a critical point.
 Finally, the cluster distributions resulting from the multifragmentation of gold nuclei are analyzed.
 Although it is not known, a priori, whether the nuclear multifragmentation bears any relation to critical phenomena, it will be seen that the analysis presented in this work yields suggestive results.

 This paper is organized as follows.
-In Sec.
-II a brief description of each system is presented.
-In Sec.
-III the Fisher droplet model is reviewed; this section may be omitted by readers already familiar with the model.
-In Sec.
-IV A the insensitive signatures of the cluster distributions for all systems are examined.
-In Sec.
-IV B the sensitive signatures are examined.
+In section II a description of each system is presented.
+In section III the Fisher Droplet Model is reviewed.
+In section IV-A the insensitive signatures of the cluster distributions for all systems are examined.
+In section IV-B the sensitive signatures are examined.
 Sections V and VI present possible corrections to the analysis of the multifragmentation data.
-Finally, Sec.
-VII discusses the conclusions reached upon the completion of the analyses in Secs.
-IV and V. Throughout this paper the term "continuous phase transition," will be used instead of "second order phase transition," the latter from the outdated Ehrenfest theory of phase transitions [58].
+Finally, Section VII discusses the conclusions reached upon the completion of the analyses in sections IV and V. Throughout this paper the term continuous phase transition will be used instead of second order phase transition, the latter from the outdated Ehrenfest theory of phase transitions [49].